Alofau, American Samoa

 Alofau (Samoan: Ālōfau) is a village on the southeast coast of Tutuila Island, American Samoa.
 It is located at the eastern end of Faga'itua Bay, six miles east of Pago Pago, between Pagai and Amouli.
 It is home to Alofau Village Marine Protected Area.
 It is an agrarian and traditional village.
 It is also a poor village with residents with low literacy and high unemployment rates.
-As of the U.S. Census 2000, the per capita income was $4,357 and 67 percent of children were below the poverty line.
+As of the U.S. census in 2000, the per capita income was $4,357 and 67 percent of children were below the poverty line.
 15.6 percent of residents were receiving public assistance.
 It is lauded as a kava place in the Manu'a Songs.
 Alofau is located in Sa'Ole County.

 Alofau Volcano is a major named volcano on Tutuila Island, although it is sometimes regarded as part of Pago Volcano.

 Great surfing conditions can be found in Faga'itua Bay near Alofau.

 An Adventist congregation had been established in the village by 1956.

+History

+In 1914, Max Haleck of Dessau, Germany, arrived in Alofau.
+After leaving Germany to explore the Pacific, he joined the South Seas Trading Company and worked as a trader, exchanging fishhooks for copra and selling copra to the government for export.
+His son Otto (b.
+1920) later took over and expanded the family enterprises into groceries, hardware, real estate, and development—especially in Tafuna; another son, Max Haleck Jr., purchased the Sadie Thompson Inn.